sowmianarayanan/HQ_BI/BI Dev- ETL/README.md

 Below are the steps to follow:

-Step 1: Run primary_data.sql, It has table creation scripts for source table (primary_data schema & table creation) Step 2: Run bi_data.sql, It has table creation scripts for target BI Tables (bi_data schema & table creation), In addition to the tables explained in problem, we have three more tables
+Step 1: Run primary_data.sql, It has table creation scripts for source table (primary_data schema & table creation)

+Step 2: Run bi_data.sql, It has table creation scripts for target BI Tables (bi_data schema & table creation), In addition to the tables explained in problem, we have three more tables

 2.1. dim_datetime - Date & Time dimension table, Single dimension table having granularity at Hour level.

 2.2. dim_hotel - SCD Type 1: Dimension table to hold all hotel information.

-2.3. job_config - To Keep track of job executions and to have lock mechanism where jobs can not start if previous execution is still running.
+2.3. job_config - To Keep track of job executions and to have lock mechanism where jobs cannot start if previous execution is still running.

 Step 3: Run the script dim_datetime.sql ( Prerequisites script )